tamkeen-tms/electron-window-manager/README.md

 ### `open( name, title, url, setupTemplate, setup, showDevTools )`
-This is the same as the `createNew` method, except that it opens the window directly
+This is the same as the `createNew` method, except that it opens the window directly.
+Returns a [Window Object](#class-window) on successfully opening a window.

 ### `importList( file )`
 Using this method you can create more than one window instance, with the setup information retrieved from a JSON file.
 You will use it like this: